mfogel/django-timezone-field/README.md

 #### `main` (unreleased)

-- Explicitly support django 4.1, 4.2
+- Add support for django 4.1, 4.2
+- Add support for python 3.11

 #### 5.0 (2022-02-08)